saltukalakus/idiomatic-rust-snippets/README.md

 - `make clean` - Clean build artifacts
 - `make all` - Check Rust, install dependencies and build

+If you want to build or view the Chinese translation locally, the book now supports multiple languages. `mdbook build` will produce language-specific output directories (for example `book/zh-CN/` for Simplified Chinese).
+You can also serve the site and navigate to the Chinese version at `/zh-CN/`.

 **Manual installation:**
 ```
 git clone https://github.com/saltukalakus/idiomatic-rust-snippets